gwtboot/gwt-boot-modules/README.md

 ## Wiki

-Check out our Wiki for [How-Tos](https://github.com/gwtboot/gwt-boot-modules/wiki)
+Check out our Wiki for [How-Tos](https://github.com/gwtboot/gwt-boot-modules/wiki) and other information.

+## Examples

+Example of each Starter can be found at the table above "Examples" column.
+All the examples are in this [repository](https://github.com/gwtboot/gwt-boot-samples).